tradecloud/tradecloud-docs-api-v2/api/polling/README.md

 When using the [Search orders](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-search/specs.yaml#/order-search/searchRoute) endpoint:

-* Optionally use the `data.lines.lastUpdatedAt` field to filter the order lines that have been changed, when `lines.lastUpdatedAt` is greater than `lastUpdatedAfter`.
+* Optionally use the `data.lines.lastUpdatedAt` field to filter the order lines that have been changed: Only consider lines where `lines.lastUpdatedAt` is after the `lastUpdatedAfter` filter value.
 * Optionally use the `data.lines.status` fields to filter the order lines on `processStatus`, `inProgressStatus`, `logisticsStatus` and `deliveryLineStatus` fields.

 When using the [Search shipments](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment/specs.yaml#/shipment/searchShipmentsRoute) endpoint: